stuartfowler/CEMT/Documentation/threat-modelling.md

     click 3f "https://github.com/stuartfowler/CEMT/blob/main/Documentation/threat-modelling.md#labels" "Labels"
 ```

-Detailed Mal-Activity Diagrams are drawn using the `CEMT Mal-Activity Diagram`, which can be created by right clicking on an `AggregatedAction`, selecting `Create Diagram` from the context menu and then selecting `CEMT Mal-Activity Diagram`.
+Detailed Mal-Activity Diagrams are drawn using a `CEMT Mal-Activity Diagram`, which can be created by right clicking on an `AggregatedAction`, selecting `Create Diagram` from the context menu and then selecting `CEMT Mal-Activity Diagram`.
 They can also be created by selecting the `AggregatedAction` and selecting the `CEMT Mal-Activity Diagram` icon form the context manu.
 Creating a `CEMT Mal-Activity Diagram` does not automatically apply the [`MalActivity`](./stereotypes.md#malactivity) stereotype to the Activity object that is created.
 A constraint on the [`AggregatedAction`](./stereotypes.md#aggregationaction) stereotype checks for this in real-time if CAMEO active validation is turned on, and indicates that you can resolve this issue by running the included [Activities macro](../Macros/README.md#activities), as shown in the video below.

 > **Note**: The `CEMT Mal-Activity Diagram` is a [Custom Diagram](../README.md#custom-diagrams).
 You can also create a Detailed Mal-Activity Diagram using a standard `SysML Activity Diagram` and manually apply the stereotypes if you wish.